gregstoll/percentToFriendlyString/javascript/README.md

-Requires ES6, can be used with or without node.js
+Requires ES6, can be used with or without node.js.
+Package on npm: [probability-to-friendly-string](https://www.npmjs.com/package/probability-to-friendly-string)

 Usage: